 In another study, patients with higher blood cholesterol showed a 15% decrease in their levels post treatment with aloe vera for 12 weeks.

 And another Indian study had stated the cardioprotective activity of aloe vera (18).
 Supplementation of aloe vera, along with appropriate nutritional counseling, had lowered blood pressure levels in diabetics (19).

 According to an Iranian study, aloe vera can prevent atherosclerosis (20).
 The juice has been shown to prevent fatty streak development, thereby halting plaque formation and ultimately protecting the heart.

 Aloe vera had also shown to lower cholesterol levels of the liver (21).
-In the study, the group supplemented with aloe showed a 30% reduction in hepatic cholesterol levels.
+The group supplemented with aloe, in the study, had shown a 30% reduction in hepatic cholesterol levels.

-Aloe vera juice also dilates the capillaries and enhances the arterial walls – and the vitamin C in aloe vera helps lower blood pressure.
-Vitamin C is important for the synthesis of collagen, the protein required in the blood vessels.
+Aloe vera juice also dilates capillaries and enhances the arterial walls – and the vitamin C in aloe vera helps lower blood pressure.
+Vitamin is important in the synthesis of collagen, the protein required in blood vessels.

 4. Detoxifies The Body